-- Combine several Disney table decorating kits to make the ultimate table setting.
+- Combine several table decorating kits to make the ultimate table setting.

-- Play Disney songs quietly or a Disney movie in the background.
-The children may enjoy seeing the first Disney cartoon featuring Mickey Mouse titled “Steamboat Willie.”
+- Play Disney songs quietly or a classic movie in the background.
+The children may enjoy seeing Mickey Mouse's debut cartoon titled "Steamboat Willie."

 - Hang Disney movie posters or wall decorations around the room.